1. Is the Paralegal Program ABA-approved?

 Yes.
 The Inver Hills Paralegal Program is approved by the American Bar Association (ABA) and has been since 1978.
 The approval process requires excellence in paralegal education and practical paralegal training, and is very important to everyone involved in our program.

 The American Bar Association – Standing Committee on Paralegals provides detailed guidelines that our paralegal program must follow which helps us keep current and in-touch with the best educational methods for our students.
-The Paralegal Program is approved through August, 2018 at which time it will undergo its usual reapproval process.

 2. Where is the Paralegal Program located?